How to Install and Use a Picture Rail Hanging System

 Add D-rings to the frame

-For starters, I had to make sure my art and mirror had the proper hardware.
-D-rings work perfect for this!
 Some of your art might already have them, but if not, they’re easy to install just using a screwdriver!

 When you attach the D-rings, make sure to screw them in towards the very top of the frame.
 I made the mistake of installing them too low at first which made the frame lean away from the wall too much.